 Once you check in at the Entrance Lobby Desk and get your library pass, you will also need to check in at the reserved seat (table, cubicle, study room).
 Seats that are not claimed will be released.

-Need study times after 4pm?
+Need study times after 4pm or Sundays?

 Please contact me or visit our Library Services & Resources During COVID-19 page if you have any questions.